umran/consensus/whitepaper.md

 - A Discussion of the Target Market and the Demand for An Escrow Solution
   - The Target Market
-  - The Relevance of an Escrow Based Payment Processor
+  - The Demand for and Relevance of An Escrow Based Payment Processor
 - A Discussion of the Solution We Propose
   - Abstract
   - Cryptographic Primitives